 Grab your contacts and go

-Backup your apps associated data
+Back up your apps and data

-Transfer your media (music, photos, and video)
+Transfer your media (music, photos and video)

-Know your SIM Card
+Know your SIM card

 Wipe it well

-Every smartphone, whether it be iPhones, Android devices, Windows phones, and BlackBerrys, let you perform a factory reset.
-Its a way to wipe the device's memory clean of installed apps, photos, videos, e-mail accounts, personal accounts -- everything.
-You even have the option to scour any data living on an installed SD card, though I suggest you physically remove it and take it with you.
+Every phone, whether it be an iPhone or Android device, lets you perform a factory reset.
+It's a way to wipe the device's memory clean of installed apps, photos, videos, email accounts, personal accounts -- everything.
+You even have the option to scour any data living on an installed microSD card, though I suggest you physically remove it and take it with you.